 I use this regularly and believe me, it’s splendid motivation during crisis moments.

 15. “I want to hear you scream.” — Dargent Peytraud, The Serpent and the Rainbow (1988)

-One of the bluntest and most disturbing horror movie quotes.
+One of the bluntest and most disturbing quotes from a horror film ever.
 I strongly suggest you use this only when writing dialogue for villains.
 Never in real-life.